Wednesday, December 10, 2008

 This year, for the first time, teens reported that it is easier to get prescription drugs to abuse than it is to obtain beer.
 And 43 percent said that they knew where to buy marijuana within a day.

-“Drugs are out there and our kids know it very well,” stated Derry Hallmark, Director of Admissions and a Certified Chemical Dependency Counselor at Narconon Arrowhead.
+“Drugs are out there and our kids know it very well,” stated Derry Hallmark, Director of Admissions at Narconon Arrowhead.
 Narconon Arrowhead is one of the country’s leading drug and alcohol rehabilitation centers, located in Canadian, Oklahoma.

 “It helps to keep out our kids safe to educate them on the true dangers of drug abuse and to stay fully involved in their lives by sharing experiences with them and having family dinners,” added Mr. Hallmark.